Partner Lifecycle12 min read

 • Maintain regular cadence (weekly for active deals, monthly for strategy)

-Success Metrics: Active partners, deals registered, opportunities created, win rate, revenue contribution
+Success Metrics: Active referral partners, referrals submitted, opportunities created, close rate, recurring revenue contribution

 ✅ Success Pattern:

-High-performing partner programs use the "30-60-90" engagement model: partners receive touchpoints every 30 days (business review), 60 days (training/enablement), and 90 days (strategic planning).
+High-performing referral programs use the "30-60-90" engagement model: partners receive touchpoints every 30 days (business review), 60 days (training/enablement), and 90 days (strategic planning).

 Stage 5: Performance Management & Optimization

-Objective: Monitor partner performance, identify improvement opportunities, and optimize the partner lifecycle for better outcomes.
+Objective: Monitor referral partner performance, identify improvement opportunities, and optimize the partner lifecycle for better outcomes.

 Key Activities: